 Gluten-Free Pumpkin Cranberry Scones With Nutmeg Glaze

 In today’s recipe, I included millet flour.
-Millet, technically a seed although it is often called a grain because of its grain-like consistency, is an excellent option in gluten-free baking.
-It has a very slight nutty taste.
-This ancient seed can increase energy, boost your immune system and improve muscle and nerve health.
-This tiny seed is packed with protein, and minerals such as manganese, phosphorus, magnesium, iron and zinc.
-Now you see why I love this pumpkin cranberry scone!
+Although millet is often called a grain because of its grain-like consistency, millet is technically a seed, and a good gluten-free flour to use in gluten-free baking.
+Millet has a slightly nutty taste making it a good addition to sweet or savoury recipes.
+This tiny seed is also a powerhouse of nutrients.
+It has a chock full of protein and minerals such as manganese, phosphorus, magnesium, iron and zinc.
+So by using millet flour in these gluten-free pumpkin scones, we have some added health benefits.
 But wait, we have more gluten-free scone recipes here->

 Leave a Comment